Zero Hour Contract Holiday Pay Entitlement

 If, on the other hand, the worker’s employment under a zero hour contract has been continuous, with no seven day break, after a year the worker may not have to build up holiday entitlement before they can take it.
 In some cases, the worker may also have enhanced contractual rights that provide for a higher rate of pay, or greater paid holiday entitlement, than the statutory minimum in any event.

-For a full time employee working fixed hours five days a week, this equates to a total of 28 days, although an employer can include bank holidays and public holidays as part of an individual’s statutory leave entitlement.
+For a full time employee working fixed hours five days a week, statutory holiday entitlement equates to a total of 28 days, although an employer can include bank holidays and public holidays as part of an individual’s statutory leave entitlement.

 By law, all workers are entitled to one week’s pay for each week of statutory leave that they take, where the amount of pay a worker receives will depend on the amount of hours they work and how they are paid for those hours.
 The principle is that pay received by a worker while they are on holiday should reflect what they would have earned if they had been at work.

-DavidsonMorris’ employment law advisers are experienced in all aspects of employment law rights and entitlements, including both statutory and contractual provisions.
-We understand the challenges of managing zero-hour workers and provide guidance on how to develop and implement procedures that support compliant and positive working relationships, including how to calculate zero hour contract holiday pay and the implications of the Good Work Plan.
-Contact us for advice on zero hour holiday entitlement and pay.
+Our employment law advisers are experienced in all aspects of employment law rights and entitlements, including both statutory and contractual provisions.
+We understand the challenges of managing zero-hour workers and provide guidance on how to develop and implement procedures that support compliant and positive working relationships, including how to calculate zero hour contract holiday pay .
+Contact us for advice on zero hour holiday entitlement and pay, or to discuss the potential implications of any future reform of the law on using zero hour contracts.

 Are zero hour contract workers entitled to holiday pay?